antonrh/anydi/docs/usage.md

 handler()
 ```

-You can also call the callable object with injected dependencies using the `run` method of the `PyxDI` instance:
+You can also call the callable object with injected dependencies using the `run` method of the `Container` instance:

 ```python
 from pyxdi import auto, Container